Willapa & Other Rivers Above the Actual "Bay"

 and pencil lead however just in case.

 The above experimentation led to a better way.
 That is to purchase the "Bottom Walker" weighted wire unit designed for Walleye fishing as shown on the bottom below.
 This seems to function quite well for fishing of this type, however you will get many odd looks if they see you put it over the side, until they realize what it does.
 When this walker wire hits something, the walker rides up and over and at the same time the shorter upper end of the Ell pivots and also raises the lure.
 With this you can actually drag the bottom, placing the lure in the fish's face.

 On a recent trip were I was using the walker, I had 2 snag ups in 4 hours of fishing while my partner not using one, had 10+.
 We however did manage to recover all of these by stopping soon, backing up and got them all back.

 |Typical tackle set-ups with lengths in inches|

-I am thinking a large Spi-N-Glo with a gob of eggs rigged as in the bottom illustration above, using either of the 2 style droppers should work great.
-The Spi-N-Glo color would not be critical except it be bright enough to be seen if the water was murky.
+I am thinking a large Spin-N-Glo with a gob of eggs rigged as in the bottom illustration above, using either of the 2 style droppers should work great.
+The Spin-N-Glo color would not be critical except it be bright enough to be seen if the water was murky.
 Again this dropper and sinker or bottom walker runs interference and if you do encounter an underwater limb, it usually does not get snagged as the dropper lead will allow you to feel the limb and lift the rod up over it.
 And the buoyant lure lends to raise behind the dropper making it less susceptible to snagging the hooks even if the sinker does ride over it.